QUIET WEATHER TO START THE WORK WEEK...

 TUESDAY: SE/S 5-15 KTS, WAVES: 1-3′

-TODAY: Mostly sunny, with more clouds NORTH.
-A mild afternoon.
+AFTERNOON: Partly cloudy, with more clouds NORTHEAST.
+A mild day.
 HIGH: 67

 TONIGHT: A fair evening.
 Some clouds late.
 Cool and dry.
 LOW: 51